Early Childhood-6th Grade Education

 You’ll teach and observe in diverse classroom settings from the first semester.
 Gain real-world experience and a broadened perspective by teaching in the Fort Worth community, with the option to teach for four weeks in international settings like Denmark, Panama, Norway, Sweden, Switzerland or the Netherlands.

-Our education students have a 100 percent hire rate and a near 100 percent pass rate on state certification exams.
+Our education students have a 100 percent hire rate and a 98 percent pass rate on state certification exams.
 More than 80 percent of our graduates teach in the Dallas/Fort Worth area, mainly in public and private schools.